stanwood/Macchiato_iOS/README.md

 ##### Overview

 The test navigation works by querying `XCUIElement` & `XCUIElementQuery` types.
 Check out the navigation types for a full list [here](https://github.com/stanwood/Macchiato_iOS/blob/master/Macchiato/Classes/NavigationType.swift).
-The UI Testing tool identifies each element by either an index, or a key, for example:
+The UI Testing tool identifies each element by either an index or a key, for example:

 ```swift
 // Index